Click here to register!

 Join CMEP for an interactive session that will help participants unpack and identify personal barriers around common challenges faced in conversations around topics related to diversity and social justice.
 Participants will walk away with strategies, tools and questions to further investigate their role in conversations as it relates to social justice practice.

-Join CMEP to explore essential skills for group facilitation from a framework of social justice.
-We will explore topics including but not limited to the roles and responsibilities of a facilitator, strategies for group engagement and inclusive space, and building a personal connection to material.
+Join us to explore essential skills for group facilitation from a framework of social justice.
+We will explore topics including but not limited to the roles and responsibilities of a facilitator, strategies for group engagement, and how to create inclusive spaces that can aim towards a constructive learning space for all participants.

 Please RSVP here: http://bit.ly/cmepfac101